All posts

 LinkedIn Events

 For professional introverts, LinkedIn Events allows pre-event research and outreach.
-An introvert can identify three or four people they'd like to meet before the event, look at their backgrounds, and arrive with a specific and genuine point of connection to reference.
+You can identify three or four people to meet before the event, look at their backgrounds, and arrive with a specific and genuine point of connection already in mind.
 This eliminates the randomness that makes unstructured networking exhausting.

 Bumble BFF

-The matching mechanic in Bumble BFF is actually introvert-friendly because it removes the in-person cold approach entirely.
-You match online, exchange a few messages, and meet in a lower-stakes one-on-one context — which is typically more comfortable for introverts than group networking events.
+The matching mechanic in Bumble BFF is introvert-friendly because it removes the in-person cold approach entirely.
+You match online, exchange a few messages, and meet in a lower-stakes one-on-one context, which is typically more comfortable for introverts than group networking events.

 Introverts often make genuinely better networkers in one key respect: they tend to be better listeners.
 In a world full of people half-listening while planning their next sentence, a person who gives you their full attention stands out.